sethfacade/Demo/README.md

 After installing dependencies through npm i

-create database for canoe_demo
+create database for canoe_demo and run npm run seed to sync the database;

-Run the the code with npm run start-dev
+Run the the code with npm run start-dev to see the application.

 # Things to note